PhD in statistics, 2001, from the University of Science and Technology of China

 His expertise centres on extreme value theory for insurance, finance, and risk management.
 Recently, he has been working on various topics from the interdisciplinary field of insurance, finance, applied probability, and operations research.
 These topics include:

-Currently, he is an Editor of the journal Insurance: Mathematics and Economics, and an Associate Editor of several journals including Applied Stochastic Models in Business and Industry, Statistics & Probability Letters, and Science China Mathematics.
+He serves as an Editor of the journal Insurance: Mathematics and Economics, and an Associate Editor of several other journals including Applied Stochastic Models in Business and Industry and Science China Mathematics.
 He is an Elected Member of the International Statistical Institute.
+Internally at UNSW Sydney, he holds the positions of Research Director of the School of Risk and Actuarial Studies and Co-Director of the Innovations in Risk, Insurance and Superannuation (IRIS) Knowledge Hub.

 This is a selected list of my recent external grants: